svnviet/nt-react/README.md

 INTRODUCTION

-This is a project where you can explore about how PROPS are used in REACT JS.
-You can also see how PROPS DESTRUCURING can be implemented.
+This is a project where you can explore about how used in REACT JS.

 STRUCTURE OF THE PROJECT